-In this subsection, we explain how the inductive biases of the DNN denoiser can be studied from the perspective of an eigendecomposition of its Jacobian.
-We explain the general properties that are expected of the Jacobian eigenvalues and eigenvectors if they are optimal, and discuss several specific cases from classical analyses for which the optimal solution is known.
+The inductive biases of the DNN denoiser can be studied through an eigendecomposition of its Jacobian.
+We describe the general properties that are expected for an optimal denoiser, and examine several specific cases for which the optimal solution is partially known.

-\textbf{Jacobian eigenvectors.} To analyze inductive biases, we perform a local analysis of a denoising estimator $\hat x(y) = f(y)$ by looking at its Jacobian $\nabla f(y)$.
+\paragraph{Jacobian eigenvectors as an adaptive basis.} To analyze inductive biases, we perform a local analysis of a denoising estimator $\hat x(y) = f(y)$ by looking at its Jacobian $\nabla f(y)$.
 For simplicity, we assume that the Jacobian is symmetric and non-negative (we show below that this holds for the optimal denoiser, and it is approximately true of the network Jacobian \citep{MohanKadkhodaie19b}).
 We can then diagonalize it to obtain eigenvalues $(\lambda_k(y))_{1 \leq k \leq d}$ and eigenvectors $(e_k(y))_{1 \leq k \leq d}$.

-If $f(y)$ is computed with a DNN denoiser with no additive ``bias'' parameters, its input-output mapping is piecewise linear (as opposed to piecewise affine, \citet{MohanKadkhodaie19b}).
+If $f(y)$ is computed with a DNN denoiser with no additive ``bias'' parameters, its input-output mapping is piecewise linear, as opposed to piecewise affine \citep{MohanKadkhodaie19b,romano-elad-milanfar-red}.
 It follows that the denoiser mapping can be rewritten in terms of the Jacobian eigendecomposition as

 The denoiser can thus be interpreted as performing shrinkage with factors $\lambda_k(y)$ along axes of a basis specified by $e_k(y)$.
-Note that both the eigenvalues and eigenvectors depend on the noisy image $y$ (i.e., both the basis and shrinkage factors are {\em adaptive}).
+Note that both the eigenvalues and eigenvectors depend on the noisy image $y$ (i.e., both the basis and shrinkage factors are {\em adaptive} \citep{milanfar-modern-tour}).

-Small eigenvalues $\lambda_k(y)$ reveal local invariances of the denoising function: small perturbations in the noisy input along the corresponding eigenvectors $e_k(y)$ do not affect the denoised output.
-Intuitively, such invariances are a desirable property for a denoiser, and they are naturally enforced by minimizing mean-squared error (MSE) as expressed with Stein's Unbiased Risk Estimate (proved in \Cref{app:sure} for completeness):
+Even if the denoiser is not bias-free, small eigenvalues $\lambda_k(y)$ reveal local invariances of the denoising function: small perturbations in the noisy input along the corresponding eigenvectors $e_k(y)$ do not affect the denoised output.
+Intuitively, such invariances are a desirable property for a denoiser, and they are naturally enforced by minimizing mean squared error (MSE) as expressed with Stein's unbiased risk estimate (SURE, proved in \Cref{app:sure} for completeness):